NTU-CNAD-Group3/k8s/README.md

 # K8s

-This repository contains the Kubernetes yaml files for both the local and google cloud environments.
+This repository contains three environments for deploying the services: dev, staging, and production (on GKE).
+Each environment has its own configuration files and setup instructions.

-## Local
+## Dev

 To setup the local environment, please make sure you have kubernetes installed.
 You can install kubernetes by docker desktop or minikube.